matsprea/Euplea/README.md

 ### Cache

-To improve the peformance a caching mechanism is implemented using [Azure Cosmos DB](<https://azure.microsoft.com/services/cosmos-db/>).
+To improve the peformance a caching mechanism is implemented using [Upstas](<https://upstash.com/>) Redis.

-To enable it you need to set the `COSMOS_ENDPOINT` and `COSMOS_KEY` environment variables to the values of your Cosmos DB account.
+To enable it you need to set the `REDIS_URL` and `REDIS_TOKEN` environment variables to the values of your account.
 If you are not providing these values, the caching mechanism will be disabled.

 The `SECRET` environment variable is used to hash the cache entries keys.